Create and Connect to a PostgreSQL Database

 Deleting your database

-You can delete a database instance from the Render Dashboard.
+You can delete a database instance in the Render Dashboard.
 Scroll down to the bottom of your database’s Info page and click Delete Database.

 Additional topics